steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Change+History/3.5.0/IKeyswitchController.md

 - \[released: 3.5.0\]
 - \[optional\]

-Some instrument plug-ins support key switching functionality, which allows the user to switch between different layered sounds while playing notes.
-To achieve this, the user has to press a specific key associated to the wanted layer before playing new notes.
+Some instrument plug-ins support key switching functionality, which allows the users to switch between different layered sounds while playing notes.
+To achieve this, the users have to press a specific key associated to the wanted layer before playing new notes.

-A typical example is a sample-based player plug-in with a violin sound, which can include different layers or articulations: pizzicato, legato, tremolo, etc. By pressing or by keeping pressed a specific key, for example C-1, before playing new notes, the plug-in will choose to play pizzicato, by using D-1, it will play legato, and so on.
+A typical example is a sample-based player plug-in with a violin sound, which can include different layers or articulations: pizzicato, legato, tremolo, etc. By pressing and/or holding a specific key, for example C-1, before playing new notes, the plug-in will choose to play pizzicato, by using D-1, it will play legato, and so on.

 With [VST Expression Map](https://www.steinberg.net/de/technology/) (introduced by Steinberg in Cubase 5), these key switches can be used in the Score Editor, to associate a symbol (articulation) to a note.
 Each time this note is played, the corresponding key switch will be used (sent to the plug-in as noteOn event).